gguuss/DietyOS/docs/04-resources.md

 ## Reading resources for Psychology and understanding our thought patterns
 * An Unquiet Mind
+* DSM manuals
+* How to Stop Being Toxic
 * Jungian Psychology
-* DSM manuals
+* The Structure of Magic (I & II), Frogs into Princes, Trance-formations, and Reframing - Bandler and Grinder
 * Training Dogs
-* Bandler and Grinder
-  * The Structure of Magic (I & II), Frogs into Princes, Trance-formations, and Reframing

 ## Reading resources for puzzles, scifi, and conspiracy relevant interests:
 * Andy Weird books